 - national statistical offices and statistical departments of central banks;

 - fiscal councils, non-government institutes, as well as research and academic institutions producing macroeconomic forecasts.

-The workshop will be delivered in English and highly interactive, where participants are encouraged to actively participate and share their experience and challenges on the covered topics.
+The workshop was delivered in English and highly interactive, where participants were encouraged to actively participate and share their experience and challenges on the covered topics.

-Applications need to be submitted no later than October 2 via online application form.
+Applications needed to be submitt no later than October 2 via online application form.

 Candidates will need to be approved by the CEF; selected candidates will be notified by October 5.